BBC Music Introducing Mixtape: 7 January 2019

 LOVEPOINT - Hopscotch [starts 55:01]

-And if you do engage a PR company in the future, please don't forget to carry on uploading your new releases to BBC Introducing so that we can carry on supporting you as your career unfolds.
+And however things pan out, don't forget to carry on uploading your new releases to BBC Introducing so that we can carry on supporting you as your career unfolds.